SopiMlab/DeepLearningWithAudio/using-aalto-computers.md

 After this, you should be ready to set up Conda environments as described in our other instructions for Linux, and to run training scripts etc. on the remote system.

-*Note:* If you get an error while creating a conda environment, you might have to tun
+*Note:* If you get an error while creating a conda environment, you might have to run
 ```
 conda init bash
 ```